Google Ads Maximize Conversions Daily Budget Spending Strategy: Why Your Budget Explodes And How to Fix It

 What happens during the Maximize Conversions learning phase?

-The first 7–14 days after setting a campaign to ‘maximize conversions’ are the most volatile.
+The first about two weeks after setting a campaign to ‘maximize conversions’ are the most volatile.

 How high can it push bids before conversions drop?